IfanFYS/IfanFYS/README.md

 ## But you can call me Ifan! 😊

 ### 👨‍💻 Computer Engineering Student @ Universitas Indonesia
 I am a 5th-semester Computer Engineering student with a strong passion for **Software Engineering**, **IoT/Embedded Systems**, and **Network/Cybersecurity Infrastructure**.
 I love building full-stack web applications, designing efficient network systems, and tinkering with hardware.

-Currently, I am an **Incoming IT Intern** at **PT.
+Currently, I am an **IT Intern** at **PT.
 Pharos Indonesia** (NPD Pharmalogic Department).

 ---